GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 - `fett.py` loads the configuration and calls `startFett`.
 - `startFett` calls `prepareEnv` which:
     - Unix-only: Verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
-    - Calls `buildCwesEvaluation` which will collect (or generate if needed) the test sources and other artifacts based on the tests selection and configuration.
+    - Calls `buildCwesEvaluation` which collects (or generate if needed) the test sources and other artifacts based on the tests selection and configuration.
 - There are two separate flows here based on the OS.
 FreeRTOS is very special as the kernel is compiled along with the test (or even the test part), so the tool's launch sequence will have to be done for each test part, whereas for Unix OSes, this has to be done only once.
 Please see [FreeRTOS](#freertos) and [Unix](#unix) below.
 - `startFett` returns, and `endFett` is called, which does the following:
     - Unix-only: Shuts down the OS, and tears down all relevant processes.